jamezrin/enectiva-faq/README.md

     initUI();
 });
 ```
+But, the modified code include horsey.js.
+Horsey is a library that provide a tool of autocompleted to the search.
+The file sizes in the normal version **<200Kb** and in the minified version about **>=20Kb!!**
 If you want change something of the code, you must open the grunt task.

 The structure of search index: